JebGy/ProCalc2/README.md

 # What is ProCalc?

-ProCal is the best way to resolve and graph triple integrals.
+ProCalc is the best way to resolve and graph triple integrals.
 Because is using a powerful Python script.
 It also uses Java as the main graphical interface for interaction with the script.
 It also contains a code editor for the graphic script.